Random Hand: Seething Is Believing

 In late 2009, the band started writing material for a third album.
 During January and February 2010 the band took part in the Rebel Alliance Tour with The Skints, Mouthwash & Chris Murray, with all the bands having releases on Rebel Alliance Recordings.
 During this tour, drummer and founding member Joe Dimuantes decided to leave the band.

-The band took a few months out to practice with new drummer Sean Howe (formerly of The Wayriders and Out From Animals) and finish writing their third album.
+The band took a few months out to practice with new drummer Sean Howe who had been formerly of The Wayriders and Out From Animals.
+As well as to finish writing their third album.
 In the meantime, singer/trombonist Robin Leitch and bassist Joe Tilston played solo shows whilst the band took a break from touring.

 To make up for the shows missed due to van problems Random Hand played a clutch of "pay what you want" shows to repay fans for cancelled shows.

-In June 2010, the band self re-released their first album, Change of Plan via Bomber Music with added tracks from the "On The March" EP as Another Change Of Plan and in July the band will tour to promote the release.
+In June 2010, the band self re-released their first album, Change of Plan via Bomber Music with some added tracks from their "On The March" EP as Another Change Of Plan and in July the band toured to promote the release.
 The cover was designed by Simon Mitchell, who has provided the artwork for t-shirts, posters, album and EP covers for many underground bands such as MikeTV.

 On 12 December 2010, the band played a triple headline show along with The Creepshow and The Skints.
-The Hydropaths and ACiD DROP also performed as part of the Slam Dunk punk/ska all dayer at The Cockpit (Leeds).
+The Hydropaths and ACiD DROP also performed as part of the Slam Dunk punk and ska all day gig at The Cockpit in Leeds.

 The third album Seething Is Believing was released on Bomber Music in March 2011.

 In April 2012, the band announced that founding member and guitarist Matthew Crosher had been told to leave the band, with Dan Walsh confirmed as his replacement.

 Hit Reset and hiatus

-On 15 February, Random Hand announced on Facebook that they would be going on indefinite hiatus to allow them to spend time with their families.
+On Facebook (on the 15th February), Random Hand announced that they would be going on indefinite hiatus to allow them to spend time with their families.
 They ended this stage in their careers with a tour and PledgeMusic Campaign to release their final album Hit Reset, which was made available to download for donators on 13 September 2015.
-They ended their live career in spectacular fashion with their sell out final gig at the Camden Underworld supported by friends in Faintest Idea, River Jumpers and Sonic Boom Six, the latter whom provided a lot of support to Random Hand in their early days.
+They ended their live career in spectacular fashion with their sell out final gig at the Camden Underworld supported by friends in Faintest Idea, River Jumpers and Sonic Boom Six, in the latter of whom provided a lot of support to Random Hand in their early days.